An In-Depth Guide to Teaching English in China

 If you are just starting out in your career, your degree is in something other than education, or you are looking to just take a working holiday in China as an English teacher, then you have the best chance of finding a job with a Chinese-owned language school, kindergarten, bilingual school, or similar.

-Websites
+Teaching Job Websites

 There are a plethora of websites you can use to find a teaching job in China.
 Many are free but there are also some to which you subscribe.

 Many swear by Search Associates which is a subscription site costing $225 for 3 years or until you find an international position.
-They have links to 151 international schools all over China.
+They have links to over 150 international schools all over China.
 The signup process is very detailed and they will ask for you to have all supporting documents to save time later.

-This process may be time consuming in the beginning but the company boasts an impressive success rate.
+This process may be time consuming in the beginning, but the company boasts an impressive success rate.

 Berlitz China